build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 date: 2023-05-22
 ---

 Amazon WorkSpaces provides customers with the ability to use Common Access Card (CAC) and Personal Identity Verification (PIV) smart cards for authentication into WorkSpaces.
 Amazon WorkSpaces supports the use of smart cards for both pre-session authentication (authentication into the WorkSpace) and in-session authentication (authentication that's performed after logging in).
 For example, your users can login to their WorkSpaces using smart cards and they can use their smart cards in within their WorkSpace session to authenticate to websites or other applications.
-Pre-session smart card authentication requires an _Active Directory Connector_ connected to _AWS Microsoft Managed AD_ or self-managed AD, OCSP for certificate revocation checking, Root CA and smart card certificates with certain requirements, a CAC or PIV smart card, a version of the WorkSpaces client that supports smart card authentication, and a WorkSpace assigned to the user that is using a protocol that supports smart card authentication.
+Pre-session smart card authentication requires an _Active Directory Connector_ connected to _AWS Microsoft Managed AD_ or self-managed AD, Online Certificate Status Protocol (OCSP) for certificate revocation checking, Root CA and smart card certificates with certain requirements, a CAC or PIV smart card, a version of the WorkSpaces client that supports smart card authentication, and a WorkSpace assigned to the user that is using a protocol that supports smart card authentication.

-In this post, we will walk through step-by-step how you can setup and configure new or existing Microsoft PKI to support smart card authentication including setting up an OCSP (Online Certificate Status Protocol) responder, proper configuration of Active Directory, domain controllers, certificate templates, Group Policy, and Amazon WorkSpaces.
+In this post, we will walk through step-by-step how you can setup and configure new or existing Microsoft PKI to support smart card authentication including setting up an OCSP  responder, proper configuration of Active Directory, domain controllers, certificate templates, Group Policy, and Amazon WorkSpaces.
 You can expect to have a fully functioning WorkSpaces smart card authentication environment for both Linux and Windows WorkSpaces after completing the steps in this post.

 ![High-level architecture overview of the connectivity process to Amazon WorkSpaces using a smart card](./images/01_high-level-architecture-connectivity-process-amazon-workspaces-with-smart-card.png)